Last updated on November 22nd, 2023 at 01:18 pm

 Comic books recaptured the attention of America starting in the 1980s by branching out into uncharted territories.
 Comic books grew up, so to speak, and began offering darker characters, stories, and plot lines.
 Antiheroes, introduced by Marvel during the ‘60s, became increasingly popular.
 This led to what many call the “Dark Age” of comic books.
 Today, comic books are more popular than ever and have become part of a billion-dollar industry that includes movies, television series, toys, and conventions.

 How comic books were originally printed

-In the beginning, comic books were printed on a 4- or 5-color newspaper press, using cheap newsprint paper.
-Most were printed in spot color, a process whereby the graphic elements are printed in “spots”, one color layer at a time.
-This took much longer than today’s full-color printing methods where all colors are printed at the same time.
+The origins of comic book history begins with books printed on a 4- or 5-color newspaper press, using cheap newsprint paper.
+Most were printed in spot color, a process whereby the graphic elements are printed in “spots,” one color layer at a time.
+This took much longer than today’s full-color printing methods, where all colors are printed at the same time.

-When printing early comics, pages were folded to size then trimmed on three sides with a 3-knife cutter.
+When printing early comics, pages were folded to size and then trimmed on three sides with a 3-knife cutter.
 The cover was printed on a coated or slick paper and then trimmed to size.
-The binding usually consisted of stitches or staples, as most comics did not have enough pages to need a sturdier type of binding.
+The binding usually consisted of stitches or staples, similar to saddle stitch booklet printing, as most comics did not have enough pages to need a sturdier type of binding.

 A new kind of “spot”